Biden meets Jacob Blake’s family in trip to Wisconsin

 Crump said the younger Blake participated in the meeting by telephone “from his hospital bed.”
 Blake, 29, shared the pain he is enduring and Biden commiserated.
 The family has said that Blake is paralyzed from the waist down after being shot seven times in the back by police as they tried to arrest him on Aug.
 23.

 Crump said Blake’s mother led everyone in prayer for his recovery.
-Biden treated Blake “as a person worthy of consideration and prayer,” the lawyer added.

 Biden followed his meeting with Blake’s family and representatives with a community discussion at Grace Lutheran Church in Kenosha.
 The gathering included business and civic leaders and at least two representatives of law enforcement.